Acoustics in Healthcare Environments

 HTM08-01 – The new design guide – Richard Budd, SRL

 Richard explained how the new Guidance document was produced to give achievable acoustic results in healthcare facilities in a practical, informative document.
 He stressed that the HTM is not law, and would only be mandatory when the document was written into a construction contract.
 He strongly recommended an Acoustic Statement be produced for every project, and that derogation should be avoided.

-Research into hospital acoustics – review and overview – Professor Bridget Shield, London South Bank University.
+Research into hospital acoustics – review and overview – Professor Bridget Shield, London South Bank University

 Bridget commented that research articles are predominantly from Healthcare, rather than Acoustics, journals, and undertaken by HC staff with little knowledge of acoustics.
 She noted that there is a lack of UK studies, although the LSBU’s MARU, in collaboration with Acoustics Group, are currently researching Acoustic Design for Inpatient Facilities in Hospitals.
-She commented that Design of Infection Control is one of a number of factors affecting acoustic design in hospitals.
+She commented that the Design of Infection Control is one of a number of factors affecting acoustic design in hospitals.